CivicActions/bowline/exposed-commands-api.md

 ## LABEL expose.command.multiplecommand

 The value of this label should be a command that is run inside the image used to get a key-value list of exposed commands.
+The command needs to be run independently without any mountpoints or docker-compose related dependencies.

 ### Example